Andover-Robotics/5273-SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Programmer_Manifesto.md

 ## Autonomous Package Specifications
 What to put in each subpackage of the package `org.firstinspires.ftc.teamcode.autonomous`.

-In general, **all autonomous OpModes should extend `AutonomousMaster` at some point in the inheritance hierarchy.** Utilize the inherited fields to simplify code and reduce repetetive code.
+In general, **all autonomous OpModes should extend `AutonomousMaster` at some point in the inheritance hierarchy.** Utilize the inherited fields to simplify code and reduce repetitive code.

 ### `alliance_insignificant`
 Autonomous OpModes in this package should function **exactly the same** in the specified starting position on **both sides of the field**.
 In other words, the function of the OpMode is not dependent on the current alliance.